radhikari-3/green-campus/README.md

 Eco-Points system, and a food waste reduction feature through dynamic discounts.
 By combining real-time monitoring, gamification, and user engagement, Green Campus fosters sustainable behaviors, positioning itself as a model for eco-friendly campus operations worldwide.
-(Word
-count: 94)

 ## Setup